ITHelpDec/CPP-High-Performance/Chapter 09 - Essential Utilities/README.md

 We can collate members into a tuple for easier iteration using `std::tie` – as much of a hard time as I give `auto`, this is a situation where it really comes in handy.

 [reflection.cpp](reflection.cpp)

+We could take this concept a step further and use it as part of an overload for `operator<<` – this would make it easier to print out tuples as part of a class or struct, simply using the likes of `std::cout << t << '\n';`.

 #
 ### ...work in progress